 Described here is the process by which a bill becomes law in the Federal Parliament:

 Introduction.
 Apart from appropriation bills, which must always begin in the House of Representatives, a bill can be introduced into either House of Parliament.
-Any MP can introduce bills (see private member’s bills) but generally they are raised by ministers.
+Any MP can introduce bills (see private member’s bills) but they are usually raised by ministers.
 MPs are forewarned of bills being raised on the parliament’s Notice Paper (agenda).

 First Reading.
 The minister or MP raising the bill begins by reading its short title aloud, then he or she hands the bill and an explanatory memorandum to the clerk.
 The clerk then reads its long title, formally introducing the bill into the parliament.
 The clerk will make copies of the bill available to other MPs, as well as placing it online for examination by the general public.